| Lalo Guerrero

 The people who met us at the door knew who we were without

-asking any of us, even me and my brother.
+asking any of us.
 Dressed in

 tuxedos, we entered the state dining room filled with maybe